Convergence rates for the moment-SoS hierarchy: Method for convergence rates computation

 \begin{rem}[Sparse and symmetric problems] \leavevmode

 The number of variables in the SDP for the $\ell$-th level of the moment-SoS hierarchy grows combinatorial with $\ell \in \N$.
 Thus exploiting sparsity or symmetry, when present, is important in practice.
-Symmetry can be exploited without loss of accuracy, see \cite{riener2013exploiting}, and therefore the convergence rates translate immediately from the full moment-SoS hierarchy to the symmetry-reduced one.
-By \cite{korda2023convergence}, correlation-sparsity allows to transfer convergence rates.
-For (correlation-)sparse dynamical systems the convergence rates can even be improved as long as the bounds in the effective version of Putinar's Positivstellensatz grow with increasing state dimension, see \cite{schlosser2020sparse}. \end{rem}
+For problems~\eqref{eq:smp} with symmetry, we can restrict to symmetric solutions~\cite[Proposition 4.1]{fantuzzi2020bounding} for which the symmetry in the SDPs can be exploited without loss of accuracy~\cite{riener2013exploiting}.
+Therefore, whenever the symmetry is compatible with strict feasibility, convergence rates translate from the full moment-SoS hierarchy to the symmetry-reduced one.
+Correlation-sparsity can be treated via \cite{korda2023convergence} {allowing the transfer of convergence rates}.
+For sparse dynamical systems the convergence rates can even be improved as long as the bounds in the effective version of Putinar's Positivstellensatz grow with increasing state dimension, see \cite{schlosser2020sparse}. \end{rem}